glass-dev/glass/tests/benchmarks/README.md

 uv sync --active --group benchmarks
 ```

-Now you should be able to run the benchmarks
+Now you should be able to run the benchmarks with the following command.

 ```sh
 .venv-benchmark/bin/python -m pytest tests/benchmarks \